dotnet/designs/proposed/building-arch-specific-applications.md

 `dotnet build` should have three modes:

 * **Architecture-agnostic, framework-dependent application**: includes native dependencies for all supported architectures and no EXE
-* **Achitecture-specific, framework-dependent application**: includes an EXE and native dependencies for a single targeted architecture
+* **Architecture-specific, framework-dependent application**: includes an EXE and native dependencies for a single targeted architecture
 * **Architecture-specific, self-contained application**: includes an EXE, native dependencies and the .NET Core runtime for a single targeted architecture

 The proposal is: